spyking-circus/spyking-circus/docs_sphinx/code/config.rst

 .. warning::

-    The code performs the filtering of your data writting on the file itself.
+    The code performs the filtering of your data writing on the file itself.
 Therefore, you ``must`` have a copy of your raw data elsewhere.
 Note that as long as your keeping the parameter files, you can relaunch the code safely: the program will not filter multiple times the data, because of the flag ``filter_done`` at the end of the configuration file

 Parameters that are most likely to be changed:
     * ``cut_off`` The default value of 500Hz has been used in various recordings, but you can change it if needed